Snowflake-Labs/sfquickstarts/site/sfguides/src/dcdf_incremental_processing/dcdf_incremental_processing.md

             row_number() over( partition by dw_hash_diff order by last_modified_dt desc, dw_file_row_no )  = 1
     )
 ```
 16. But...it does have an additional CTE.
 This CTE is important for partition pruning efficiencies.
+Selecting only those rows from the final table that are in the logical partition range we are processing.
 ``` sql
 ,l_tgt as
         (